Nand-Patel04/Patel_PYTHON_Portfolio/README.md

 # Patel_PYTHON_Portfolio
 This is the portfolio of Python code that I learned during BISC 450C (PYTHON I).

 ## Using Jupyter Notebooks (Part 1)
+The basic functions of Jupyter, using the print/import command.

 ```python
 print("hello world!")